 - What companies will do to help customers identify that the person at the door is a genuine water company employee.

 - size: 0.27MB

 Lasting power of attorney

 Companies also need to be made aware if you have a lasting power of attorney, Deputy or Benefits Appointee so that they can update the account and take appropriate action.
-Further details on how the Mental Capacity Act safeguards people with a cognitive impairment can be found here.
+See how the Mental Capacity Act safeguards people with a cognitive impairment.

 The UK Regulators Network provides a useful power of attorney guide on supporting customers who do not make their own decisions.